santanuhaldersfdc/Package-XML-Creator/README.md

 1. [JsForce](http://jsforce.github.io/jsforce/doc/Metadata.html)

 ## How to use it
+1. Create a Platform Cache partition with the name - PackageXMLStorage with some Organization capacity
-The github repo comes with a lightning enabled tab - `Package Creator`.
+2. The github repo comes with a lightning enabled tab - `Package Creator`.
 User just need to enable access to this tab to the applicable users using profile or permission set.

 ## Get it
 <a href="https://githubsfdeploy.herokuapp.com?owner=santanuhaldersfdc&repo=Package-XML-Creator&ref=master">